-(CNN) — Without measuring any elements, Southwestern Pueblo chef Norma Naranjo scoops handfuls of flour, baking powder, salt, and shortening right into a chrome steel bowl.
+(CNN) — Southwestern Pueblo chef Norma Naranjo scoops handfuls of flour, baking powder, salt, and shortening right into a chrome steel bowl without measuring any elements.

-Frybread has become the maximum recognizable Native American meal in the United States, synonymous with feast days, powwows, and festivals.
+Frybread has become the most recognizable Native American meal in the United States, synonymous with feast days, powwows, and festivals.

 Naranjo (a member of Ohkay Owingeh Pueblo) has blended it in countless instances, including at her Ohkay Owingeh Pueblo, New Mexico–based commercial enterprise, The Feasting Place, wherein she teaches Pueblo cooking classes.